cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

 The project recommends oauth for secure authentication to the API.
 The recommendation is to mark shared API tokens as a relatively insecure method of authentication and that his be avoided in a production environment.
-This recommendation can be updated both in the documentation as well as a WARNING can be emmitted in the logs when authentication via shared API tokens is enabled.
+This recommendation can be updated both in the documentation as well as a WARNING can be emitted in the logs when authentication via shared API tokens is enabled.

 The recommendation to enable Fine Grained Authorization for the API is being